 - Welcome House of Northern Kentucky : Welcome House collaborates with the community to provide a continuum of quality services for individuals and families who are either homeless or at risk of becoming homeless to eradicate homelessness, foster stability and promote a just society.

 - Over-the -Rhine Community Housing : The local non-profit works to provide housing and programs to change the life of Over-the Rhine residents by offering health care, job services, education, faith-based organizations and community associations.

 - Council on Aging of Southwestern Ohio: Whether you like to work on special causes or prefer to help people one-on-one, you can make a difference in the lives of older adults.

 - The VA Hospital : Cincinnati VA Medical Center relies on the goodwill of their benefactors and volunteers who wish to give something back to America's heroes.

-- YWCA battered women’s shelter : The YWCA provides safe crisis line assistance, protective shelter and necessary supportive services for battered women and their children to move them toward self-sufficiency, independence and freedom
+- YWCA battered women’s shelter : The YWCA provides safe crisis line assistance, protective shelter and necessary supportive services for battered women and their children to move them toward self-sufficiency, independence and freedom from abuse.

 - Cincinnati Habitat for Humanity : HFHI seeks to eliminate poverty housing and homelessness from the world, and to make decent shelter a matter of conscience and action.